theme-next/theme-next.org/source/docs/third-party-services/statistics-and-analytics/index.md

 #### Tencent Analytics (China)

-1. Please login to {% exturl Tencent Analytics http://ta.qq.com %} and get your ID.
+1. Please login to [Tencent Analytics](http://ta.qq.com) and get your ID.
 2. Then put it into `tencent_analytics` section of {% label primary@theme config file %}.

     ```yml next/_config.yml